tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

-Hey, guys.
-I'm just in the process of editing the video that you're about to watch, and I thought I would drop a severe content warning right here.
-It's.
-It's a lot.
+Hey guys.
+I'm just in the process of editing the video that you're about to watch, and I thought I would drop a *severe* content warning right here.
+It's... it's a lot.
 Obviously, there's discussion of the murder of queer people.
 That's what the video's about.
-But there's also instances of audio that was taken from the killers, one of which they consistently refer to a trans woman as he made sure to keep any kind of dead naming or anything like that out of there.
+But there's also instances of audio that was taken from the killers, one of which they consistently refer to a trans woman as "he."
+I've made sure to keep any kind of deadnaming or anything like that out of there.

 </james>
 <from></from>